 Pierce Brosnan brought back the sophisticated sex appeal, as the best Bond in the not-so-greatest movies.
 GoldenEye was intoxicating Certified Fresh fun, while the three that followed are all Rotten.

 After Austin Powers took the piss out of the franchise for a decade, Eon turned to resurrecting James Bond as the brooding, brutish hulk we have today.
 Casino Royale was a return to form, Daniel Craig’s sneer and occasional smile calibrated to the modern cynical viewer.
 Skyfall was likewise Certified Fresh, but there was not so much critical love for in-betweener Quantum of Solace and the most-recent Spectre of 2015.

-Five years will have passed when No Time To Die arrives in 2020, though the longest wait for Bond’s return was the six years between Dalton’s License to Kill and Brosnan’s GoldenEye.
-At 14 years, Craig holds the record for longest uninterrupted ownership of Bond, but Connery spread his appearances as Bond across 21 years.
-In anticipation of No Time To Die, we’re reaching into the classified files for every James Bond movie ever ranked by Tomatometer!
+Six years passed until No Time To Die, the longest wait between Bond movies.
+At 15 years, Craig holds the record for longest uninterrupted on-screen ownership of Bond, but Connery spread his appearances as Bond across 21 years.
+Now, we’re reaching into the classified files for every James Bond movie ever ranked by Tomatometer!

 Critics Consensus: Absurd even by Bond standards, A View to a Kill is weighted down by campy jokes and a noticeable lack of energy.

 After recovering a microchip from the body of a deceased colleague in Russia, British secret agent James Bond (Roger Moore)...
 [More]